WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/tools/convert_wallaroo_data_inference-reference.md

 ## Read Arrow File to DataFrame

-The data can go the opposite direction - reading from an Arrow file, and turning the data into either an Arrow table with the Arrow `read_all` method, or just the data into a DataFrame with the Arrow `read_pandas` method.
+The data can go the opposite direction - reading from an Arrow binary file, and turning the data into either an Arrow table with the Arrow `read_all` method, or just the data into a DataFrame with the Arrow `read_pandas` method.

 ```python
 with pa.ipc.open_file(arrow_file_name) as source: